wwarthen/RomWBW/ReadMe.txt

        D:=IDE0:1

 You will probably see more drive letters than this.
-The drive letter assignment process is described in more detail later in this document.
+The drive letter assignment process is described above in the Drive Letter Assignment section.
 Be aware that RomWBW will only assign drive letters to disk interfaces that actually have media in them.
 If you do not see drive letters assigned as expected, refer to the prior system boot messages to ensure media has been detected in the interface.
 Actually, there is one exception to this rule: floppy drives will be assigned a drive letter regardless of whether there is any media inserted at boot.